enepomnyaschih/jwidget/doc/jwidget/ArrayUtils.md

 	binarySearch<T>(arr: T[], value: T, compare?: (t1: T, t2: T) => number, scope?: any, order?: number): number

 Determines index of the first item which is more (or less if `order` < 0) than the specified value by `compare` function, using binary search.
 Array must be sorted by `compare` function.
 Can be used for item insertion easily.
-If you want to use this method for item removal, you must look at previous item and compare it to `value` first.
+If you want to use this function for item removal, you must look at previous item and compare it to `value` first.

 Comparer function must return positive value if t1 > t2; negative value if t1 < t2; 0 if t1 == t2.
 Defaults to [cmp](index.md#cmp).